 - Shut down your unit and locate the drain pan to check for standing water.
 Empty the drain pan and thoroughly clean it to prevent mold growth.

 - Locate the drain line and check how clogged it is.
 Next, take a long wire brush and scrub the line thoroughly to remove any gunk.
 If it is severely clogged, a special pump or vacuum may be required.
 To make sure it is clean, pour a small amount of water and make sure it seamlessly flows out of the other end.
+If you have a window AC unit, here’s a guide on how to locate window AC drain hole and how you can unclog it.

 - As a preventative measure, focusing on regular HVAC maintenance should be on your priority list.
 As a part of your maintenance routine, pour bleach down the drain line every six months to clean the condensate drain line.
 This will also help remove germs and prevent mold.
 However, do not increase the frequency as it can increase the chances of corrosion.